 I would like a refund.
 What should I do?

-To request an exam fee refund, please contact NASAA with the following information:
+To request an exam fee refund, please use this form.

 I decided not to take the exam.
 Can I get a refund?